 At the range Asterousia to the south of Heraklion prefecture and just before reaching the village Paranymfi and the waterfall of Ambas we meet Amigdalos.
 The name of the village (almonds in Greek) is taken after the wild almond trees around.
-Amygdalos was a separate village to Paranymfi but due to the very short distance they seem like two neighborhoods of the same village.
+Amygdalos was a separate village from Paranymfi but due to the very short distance, they seem like two neighborhoods of the same village.
 Today it has a few elderly residents and remains almost deserted.

-During the Turkish occupation it was famous due to the very good climate and its important water spring, therefore it was one of the favorite dependencies of the Turks and its inhabitants were Turkish-Cretans.
+During the Turkish occupation, it was famous due to the very good climate and its important water spring, therefore it was one of the favorite dependencies of the Turks and its inhabitants were Turkish-Cretans.
 The Turkish aga of the region built a tower dominating the whole village where 14 large stone steps lead to the main gate.
 The tower with stairs is still a memory for the older villagers.
-Until a few years ago much of the tower was preserved but lately the owner of the tower demolished it and turned it to a house.
+Until a few years ago much of the tower was preserved but lately, the owner of the tower demolished it and turned it into a house.
 Today we see the base of the masonry protruding due to the large width of revealing the impressive original building.
-At the entrance of the village there is the old fountain that runs the well-known water of the area that is extremely digestive and rich in minerals.
+At the entrance of the village, there is the old fountain that runs the well-known water of the area that is extremely digestive and rich in minerals.
 According to tradition, this fountain was there since 1310.
-Next to the fountain we meet a large cistern collecting water.
+Next to the fountain, we meet a large cistern collecting water.
 Adjacent there is a plateau that serves as a parking area from where we can enter the narrow alleys.
-At this point there was for centuries a series of consecutive carved troughs where women washed their clothes.
+At this point, there was for centuries a series of consecutive carved troughs where women washed their clothes.
 These throughs were of exceptional beauty and were the attraction of the village.
 Some decades ago the bulldozers arrived here and formed the parking area, burying the troughs below the surface.